schollz/zxcvbn/README.md

 - [ ] in chaining, support "*" to multiply patterns?
 - [ ] chaining chains?
 - [ ] show type on the left bar
+- [ ] retrig with volume will act like delay (decreasing/increasing volume each step)
+- [ ] make retrig/volume work with midi (midi delay!)
 - [x] delete key should move previous line to current line
 - [x] ~~hookup the break effects in the engine~~ break effects are less interesting
 - [x] ~~add play visual on the left bar~~